Is your partner not on board with preparedness? Do you wonder if prepping with a skeptical partner is possible?

 Two years ago, my husband thought I was nuts to imagine a life without electricity, gas, or grocery stores.
 He didn’t want to discuss it, much less have hand tools and tactical gear cluttering up every inch of unused space and reminding him just how far I’d “gone off the deep end.”

 Regardless, I felt I had a responsibility to plan for our children — with or without his cooperation.
 His attitude was basically, “Do what you want, as long as I don’t have to deal with it.”
 Talk about a head-in-the-sand approach!

-Keep $100 in small bills in your purse.
+- Keep $100 in small bills in your purse.
 Be disciplined enough not to touch it for lunch money.
-The idea is to be able to make exact change in a real emergency situation.
+The idea is to be able to make exact change in an actual emergency.

 Get “cash back” with each debit card transaction — just $5 or $10 at a time.
 For me, it started out as an experiment to see how much money we wasted without noticing.
 I watched our account balance and kept it level.
 Within a matter of months, I had several hundred dollars in the safe for emergencies — and told my husband about the “waste” we were actually saving.
 Once you’re comfortable with your amount, grab a few of those twenties and take this action step at your local dollar store.

 Still not convinced?
 If you can, try the 52-week savings plan.
 What man doesn’t love a good challenge?
 Hey, he might even want to take on the challenge of doubling the amount saved using this plan!

 Keep a spreadsheet with a list of those you usually buy for and the budget per gift.
 It’s never too early to start bargain shopping!